 Maintaining optimum health during your journey to becoming parents is paramount, and it’s important to make those healthy habits stick.
 You’ll need to be functioning at your best to make it through those first sleepless, joyful months after your bouncing baby arrives!

-If you think male infertility is affecting your ability to become pregnant, or if you’d like to learn more about preventing male infertility call CT Fertility at 203-373-1200 for an appointment.
+If you think male infertility is affecting your ability to have a baby, or if you’d like to learn more about preventing male infertility call CT Fertility at 203-373-1200 for an appointment.
+Our fertility doctor, Dr. Melvin Thornton, will discuss all of your options with you to help you on your path to parenthood.